dr-gazpacho/hey_jay/README.md

 ![pico pinout](./images/PicoPinout.png "Pico Pinout")

 All the actual programming and software is done, so you’ll only need to worry about the assembly.
 But, knowing how the guts work is half the fun.
-The software only uses a few of the pins on the Pico for this project: the 3V3 power output and ground pins to pull electricity through the circuit, the SDA and SCL pins to communicate with the APDS-9960, and a general purpose pin to output the audio.
+The software only uses a few of the pins on the Pico for this project: power and ground pins to pull electricity through the circuit, the SDA and SCL pins to communicate with the APDS-9960, and a general purpose pin to output the audio.

 [The Pico is already embedded in a breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all?gad_source=1&gclid=CjwKCAjwg8qzBhAoEiwAWagLrCOuPgeaCGzUKGcsefkz8sO2QxBlmTG8HAUSbq4eaGX5hsJnfJ0WjBoCZXoQAvD_BwE), a small development board that lets you easily assemble electronics without solder.
 The breadboard I’ve included is printed specially for the Pico, you’ll note that each row on the board is numbered/lettered to correspond to the pinout diagram.